cmdcolin/whole_genome_alignment_pipeline/README.md

 Works with linuxbrew or OSX

-If you can get your whole genome aligner to output MAF, then you can to the postprocessing of chaining and netting.
-Note that delta2maf from mummer/nucmer is re-hosted in this repository for convenience, it runs on linux systems only
+If you can get your whole genome aligner to output MAF, then you can do the post-processing steps.
+Note that delta2maf from mummer/nucmer is re-hosted in this repository for convenience, it runs on linux systems only. delta2maf is copyright of the original developers for Mugsy/Mummer and destributed unmodified under the Artistic License 2.0

 ## References